brsr/antitile/docs/conway.rst

 a (topologically) spherical surface.

-One could also create operators that add arbitrary numbers of holes per edge, or add cross-caps (e.g. based on the a star polyhedron with Euler characteristic 1, like the tetrahemihexahedron, although such operators probably have more theoretical uses than aesthetic or practical ones).
+One could also create operators that add arbitrary numbers of holes per edge, or even add cross-caps (e.g. based on the a star polyhedron with Euler characteristic 1, like the tetrahemihexahedron, although such operators probably have more theoretical uses than aesthetic or practical ones).